cicero343/IoCFinder/README.md

 # IoCFinder
-Introducing “IoC Finder” - A Simple Script to Find Files Matching IoC Values
+Introducing “IoC Finder” - A Simple, Interactive Script to Find Files Matching IoC Values

 Available as a PowerShell or Bash script.